mmaimer33/poker/README.md

 3. Start writing `player.py`.

 ## Provided Files
 - `player.py` has a template for the `Player` class that you will need to extend.
+DO NOT modify the `Player` class.
+Only override the `play_turn` method.
 - `game.py` is the main file that will run the game.

 Good luck and have fun!